Dave Thomas: the Leeds maestro

 He had spread his feed maggots over a wide area and had devised a way of making a series of short strikes until he hooked a fish.
 He would count a second or two then strike without a bite being registered on the float, believing that the bigger dace and chub could feel resistance and spit the bait out before a bite could be hit.
 As for me, I was relying on the float to register bites as normal.
 And so it was that Dave caught fewer fish in the match than myself but of a slightly better quality.
 Dave also used a smaller 3BB float than my 3AAA job.

 As far as Trent anglers go, Dave Thomas and arch rival John Dean were for me the best of the best in the golden era of the big open matches.
 Dave was in brilliant form in the weeks leading up to that championship on the Avon at Luddington.
-Three weeks prior he dominated the Evesham Festival, with a win and two seconds over the three days - remarkable consistency.
+Three weeks prior he dominated the Evesham Festival, with a win and two seconds over the three days showing remarkable consistency.
 He was also the most consistent angler in the team practices leading up to Worlds, so his confidence was sky high.
 Dave’s crowning glory came when he took the World Championships individual title.

-Talk about seize the moment, he tamed the rising river by winning the team match with 10lb of chub on day one and then won the individual event 24 hours later in flood conditions.
+Talk about seizing the moment, he tamed the rising river by winning the team match with 10lb of chub on day one and then won the individual event 24 hours later in flood conditions.
 One of the organisers that day was a young Harry Lodge.

 Sadly, Dave, by then aged 38, never got the chance to defend his title after failing to make the England team in 1982.
 This was a pole and bloodworm match on the Irish Newry Canal and not Dave’s strongest suit to be fair.
-Still, Kevin Ashurst, son of the great Benny Ashurst stepped up to take the crown ahead of Captain America, the young handsome Micky Thill who sadly passed away a few weeks ago.
+Still, Kevin Ashurst, son of the great Benny Ashurst, stepped up to take the crown ahead of 'Captain America', the young handsome Micky Thill, who has now sadly passed away.

-Last date edited: 28 January 2019
+Last date edited: 6 January 2021